awsdocs/amazon-cloudwatch-user-guide/doc_source/modify_graph_date_time.md

 # Modify the Time Range or Time Zone Format for a Graph<a name="modify_graph_date_time"></a>

-You can change the time range or the time zone format of a graph\.\.
+You can change the time range or the time zone format of a graph\.

 ## Relative Time Ranges<a name="set-relative-time-range"></a>